-Nutrients in foods more beneficial (and tasty!) than dietary supplements
+Nutrients in foods more beneficial than dietary supplements

 The best way to benefit from the nutrients found in foods is to well, eat them – according to a recent study published in the Annals of Internal Medicine.

 “Nutrient sources in their original packages – food – have shown the greatest benefit,” explains Natalie Ikeman, PA at Hennepin Healthcare’s Golden Valley Clinic.
 “Investigators found that the use of dietary supplements did not lower one’s risk of death.
-And in fact, in some instances, excessive use of supplements like calcium were associated with a higher risk of cancer-related death.”
+And, in some instances, excessive use of supplements like calcium was associated with a higher risk of cancer-related death.”